onbloc/adena-wallet/FIREFOX.md

 - A local test page confirms: content script runs, `inject.js` is injected, `window.adena` exists in the page, and a full `window.adena.GetAccount()` call round-trips through content script → background and returns a wallet response.
+- The onboarding flow was driven end to end in headless Firefox (temporary add-on → import a seed phrase → questionnaire → password → "You're All Set!" → Start).
+In the `register.html` tab the raw `window.close()` is refused with `Scripts may only close windows that were opened by a script.` (DOM Window pageError) and the tab stays open — the reported dead button; after `closeCurrentSurface()` the tab closes on Start.
+The same `window.close()` *does* close the tab in Chromium (verified over CDP against the Chrome dist), which is why the breakage is Firefox-only.